timenoe/Terraria-CompletionistAchievements/README.md

 # Terraria Completionist Achievements Mod

-Terraria tModLoader mod that adds completionist achievements to the in-game list.
+Terraria tModLoader mod that adds achievements for completion to the in-game list.